cnp3/ebook/principles/reliability.rst

 ..
 An important point to note about the `Datalink layer` is that although the figure below indicates that two entities of the `Datalink layer` exchange frames directly, in reality this is slightly different.
 When the `Datalink layer` entity on the left needs to transmit a frame, it issues as many `Data.request` primitives to the underlying `physical layer` as there are bits in the frame.
 The physical layer will then convert the sequence of bits in an electromagnetic or optical signal that will be sent over the physical medium.
 The `physical layer` on the right hand side of the figure will decode the received signal, recover the bits and issue the corresponding `Data.indication` primitives to its `Datalink layer` entity.
 If there are no transmission errors, this entity will receive the frame sent earlier.

 ..
 The datalink layer uses the service provided by the physical layer.
 Although there are many different implementations of the physical layer from a technological perspective, they all provide a service that enables the datalink layer to send and receive bits between directly connected devices.
 The datalink layer receives packets from the network layer.
 Two datalink layer entities exchange `frames`.
 As explained in the previous chapter, most datalink layer technologies impose limitations on the size of the frames.
 Some technologies only impose a maximum frame size, others enforce both minimum and maximum frames sizes and finally some technologies only support a single frame size.
-In the latter case, the datalink layer will usually include an adaptation sublayer to allow the network layer to send and receive variable-length packets.
+In the latter case, the datalink layer will usually include an adaptation sub-layer to allow the network layer to send and receive variable-length packets.
 This adaptation layer may include fragmentation and reassembly mechanisms.

 .. alternating bit